 After the electrical work is complete, the motor should be jogged to check for proper rotation.
 First, turn the pump by hand to see that it rotates freely.
-On Series 1 pumps, it may be necessary to loosen the gland packing rings (see Section 3.2) to allow the shaft to turn easily.
 The direction of rotation is marked on the pump.
 Second, jog the motor momentarily to check the rotation.
 It is recommended to use a non-reversing motor controller to prevent the pump from turning in the wrong direction.